dkris/monkeyfist/readme.md

 v0.01

-a jQuery micro-framework that allows for crazy monkey patching (not really) and callback chaining.
+a jQuery micro-framework

-If you're sick and tired of having to use more than one doc ready when loading multiple scripts, MonkeyFist has an answer.
+If you're sick and tired of having to use more than one doc ready when loading multiple scripts in a large site, MonkeyFist has an answer.

 ## Usage

-Define the jqueries that you want fired on every page (or not) in fn.liveEvents and fn.bindEvents in monkeyfist.js.
-There's super voodoo-juju at the tops of those functions, so be sure to declare your custom functionality after the comments.
-These will be your defaults that get called on doc ready everytime you call MF.initialize() (or not).

-At some later point in time, in some other file, all you need to do to add onto your global defaults is declare some named functions, and pass them into MF.initialize() like so:
+There are two ways to setup the default handlers for pre-doc ready and doc ready.
+The preferred method is to override the MonkeyFist default handlers.
+If you want to preserve callback hoisting, define your overrides with `MF.helper.monkey` like this:

+    MF.liveEvents = MF.helper.monkey('preDom', function(){
+      // your code goes here
+    });

+    MF.bindEvents = MF.helper.monkey('postDom', function(){
+      // your code goes here
+    });

+The other method is to add your own code into the MonkeyFist default handlers:

-    monkeyfist.js:
+    in monkeyfist.js:

     fn.bindEvents = function(){
       var params = this;